 Look for a THEME (always crying, always talking about birds, always complaining, etc.)

-Ask what’s the WORST THING in the case (generally, pathology on the MENTAL/EMOTIONAL plane, if intense, tends to be the worst thing–fears, anxiety, delusions, for example, can cripple a person worse than a broken leg).
+Ask what’s the WORST THING in the case (generally, pathology on the MENTAL/EMOTIONAL plane, if intense, tends to be the worst thing–fears, anxiety, depression, delusions, for example, can cripple a person worse than a broken leg).

 Look at how the person RESPONDS to his complaint.
 Think about it: Denial?
 Panic?
 Paralysis?
 Fear?
 Yelling?
 Blaming?
 Throwing things?